aimeos/aimeos-docs/src/manual/service-decorators.md

 : Latest delivery time in 24h "HH:MM" format

 time.weekdays (optional)
-: Comma separated week days the start and end time is valid for, i.e. number from 1 (Monday) to 7 (Sunday), e.g. "1,2,3,4,5" for Monday to Friday
+: Comma separated week days for which the start and end time are valid for.
+The numbers 1 to 7 represent the weekdays (1 = Monday, 7 = Sunday).
+E.g.: "1,2,3,4,5" for Monday to Friday

 The chosen delivery time will be stored as service attribute in the order of the customer